Lee-Kevin/Small_Project_for_Life_Working/README.md

 ## 20170626 - Arduino Music Player Game

 This is a demo that use two button and a speaker to play a song, In fact this is a game that not so interesting.

+## 20170801 - C Deal with Json

+This is the demo shows how to deal with the string to json format.